hanarubykim/chatting/README.md

 - 1/11: Figure out networking
 - 1/13: User can create multiple chatrooms and navigate between them
 - 1/15: Hopefully done, have two days to test and make sure everything works

+DEVLOG
+- 1/5: Christy
+  * Started working on project.
+Created necessary files.
+Create priority queue structure.
+Right now, the chatroom asks for your name and a message.
+Need to store the message in memory and implement the priority queue structure